-Kickstarter is an NYC-based company that has helped inventors, entrepreneurs, musicians, publishers.
-And much more products and creative types raise the fundings online.
-The value proposition is that if you would like to obtain financial support for an idea or product prototype, you can create a project on the Kickstarter website with a specific fundraising goal.
-A project proposal typically includes a video, links to the product, and a description that includes the risks and challenges that the project creator may face when using the funds raised to create the product.
+Kickstarter is an NYC-based company that has helped inventors, entrepreneurs, musicians, and publishers.
+And much more products and creative types raise funding online.
+The value proposition is like this.
+If you would like to obtain financial support for an idea or product prototype, here is the thing.
+You can create a project on the Kickstarter website with a specific fundraising goal.
+A project proposal typically includes a video, links to the product, and a description.
+That includes the risks and challenges that the project creator may face when using the funds raised to create the product.

 Today Kickstarter has hosted over 180,000 successful projects and has a total of nearly 18 million backers, of whom one-third support multiple campaigns.
 However, registering a project on Kickstarter needs to comply with the rules, below are the requirements:

-First thing first, you need to stick to four rules: No personal projects, no charity, must be a tangible product (At least prototype), funds can’t be exchanged for equity.
+First thing first, you need to stick to four rules.
+No personal projects, no charity, must be a tangible product (At least a prototype), funds can’t be exchanged for equity

 Similar to Kickstarter, Indiegogo is an American crowdfunding website founded in 2008 Its headquarters are in San Francisco, California.
 The site is one of the first sites to offer to crowdfund, and it allows people to raise funds for an idea, charity, or start-up business.
 The site runs on a rewards-based system.
 It means donors, investors, or customers, who are willing to help to fund a project or product, can donate and receive a gift.
 Following changes in Security and Exchange Commission rules earlier in 2016, Indiegogo has partnered with MicroVentures to offer equity-based campaigns beginning in November 2016, allowing unaccredited investors to participate with equity stakes.